Music

 MUSG175

-This course offers group instruction in guitar and introduces music reading of standard notation.
-Students practice right and left hand techniques, including strumming/plectrum and finger-picking styles as applied to scales and melodies, provide primary chord accompaniment for melodies, and perform simple works for the solo guitar.
+This course offers group instruction in guitar and introduces the reading of standard notation.
+Students practice right and left hand techniques, including strumming/plectrum and finger styles as applied to scales and melodies, provide primary chord accompaniment for melodies and perform simple works for solo guitar.

 1 credits